maradelynie/instant/README.md

 ### Prerequisites

-First of all you will need NodeJs, a browser that can run V8 engine like Chrome and a packege manager like NPM (but I strongly recommend to use Yarn)
+First of all you will need NodeJs, a browser that can run V8 engine like Chrome and a package manager like NPM (but I strongly recommend to use Yarn)

 [Get Node Here](https://nodejs.org/en/)